Blog

 Boomi has detailed monitoring, alerting, and troubleshooting tools built for enterprise teams.
 You can track workflow performance, set up real-time alerts, and define error paths for automated handling.
 Boomi logs all data exchanges, transformation steps, and integration points.

 It also allows you to create fallback actions and retry logic.
 IT teams can view dashboards showing error trends, process loads, and SLA metrics.
-These features help keep large, business-critical processes running smoothly and make debugging faster and more reliable than in Zapier.
+These features help keep large, business-critical processes running smoothly and make debugging fast and reliable.

 10. Setup & Learning Curve